 The Rule of Law:

-At Bushmead, we teach that that our school rules and THRIVE values keep us and others safe.
+At Bushmead, we teach that that our school Ready, Respectful and Safe values keep us and others safe.
 We have high expectations of pupils' conduct and this is reflected in our behaviour policy.
 We believe it is important for children to understand why we have rules and that these rules ensure that: everyone is treated fairly and consistently; that rules are clearly defined; and that rules apply to everyone at school.

 Through our school assemblies, circle time and PSHE, children are taught how to earn trust and respect and are supported to develop a strong sense of morality; knowing right from wrong and doing the right thing even when it’s difficult.